Green Onions: Legacy

-"Green Onions" was ranked No. 181 by Rolling Stone in its original list of the 500 greatest songs of all time; it is the only instrumental in the list.
-The track is ranked as the 134th-greatest track of all time, as well as the best track of 1962, by Acclaimed Music.
+"Green Onions" was ranked No. 181 by Rolling Stone in its original list of the 500 greatest songs of all time; it was the only instrumental in the list.
+When the magazine released a 2021 revision of the list, the song was repositioned to number 418, and was no longer the list's sole instrumental song.

 In 1999, "Green Onions" was given a Grammy Hall of Fame Award.

 It was voted number 5 in the All-Time Top 100 Singles from Colin Larkin's All Time Top 1000 Albums.
-Larkin states 'an incredible, unrepeatable piece of music, copied by millions but never remotely challenged'.
+Larkin stated the song was "an incredible, unrepeatable piece of music, copied by millions but never remotely challenged".

 In 2012, it was added to the National Recording Registry of the Library of Congress, a list of "culturally, historically, or aesthetically important" American sound recordings.

 "Green Onions" was inducted into the Blues Hall of Fame in 2018, as one of the five new entrants in the "Classic of Blues Recording (Song)" category.